dclowd9901/posse/README.md

 Currently, the scripting supports two different types of pages (there will be more to come):

 - An image gallery page type called `galleryPage`
-- An untreated page type, which has no need for description
+- An untreated page type, which is basically a custom page of your making

-We denote a page's type by putting, at the top of the `index.html` file with a pragma mark:
+We denote a page's type by putting an HTML comment at the top of the `index.html` file with a pragma mark:

 ```
 <!-- pageType: galleryPage -->